aptech/docs/docs/CR-dropdataloop.rst

 Remarks
 -------

-Commas are optional in variable_list.
+Commas are optional in *variable_list*.

 Deletes the specified variables from the output data set.
-Any variables referenced must already exist, either as elements of the source data set, or as the result of a previous make, vector, or code statement.
+Any variables referenced must already exist, either as elements of the source data set, or as the result of a previous :func:`make`, :func:`vector`, or :func:`code` statement.

-If neither keep nor drop is used, the output data set will contain all variables from the source data set, as well as any defined variables.
+If neither :func:`keep` nor :func:`drop` is used, the output data set will contain all variables from the source data set, as well as any defined variables.
 The effects of multiple keep and drop statements are cumulative.

 Examples
 ----------------